xlegend1024/MTC_AzureAILabs/Lab01 - Image Classification with Custom Vision Service/Step1-EnvSetup/README.md

 ## Create Custom Vision Service Project

-1. Navigate to Custom Vision portal at
+1. Navigate to Custom Vision portal at:

 https://customvision.ai

-6. Login using the same account you used to login to Azure Portal.
-You should see the following screen
+2. Login using your Azure account.
+You should see the screen similar to the one below:

 ![Step 1](images/img1.PNG)

+3. Click

 ## Install Custom Vision SDK
 As indicated in the workshop prerequisities you should have Anaconda for Python 3 pre-installed.
 If you don't, know is the time.